grge/wilf/README.md

 * [ ] Inference.
     - This will require having power series with symbols.
 The naive approach would be to do something like maximum likelihood estimation, but there appears to be other approaches in the literature based around the empirical characteristic function.
+    - As of 2022-03-29, I have implemented a basic symbolic computer algebra system, and modified the powerseries implementation so that the coefficient functions have be Expression valued.
+Not yet confirmed to be working for all functionality, but it is a promising start.

 * [ ] Multivariate constructions (joint, marginal, conditional)